 Doing the right thing…knowing the right thing to do.
 This is a question that we ask ourselves everyday as school leaders.
 Richard Elmore, professor of Educational Leadership at Harvard University, published a paper with this title through the NGA Center for Best Practices (can be found here).
 He offers suggestions and practical advice on how schools can get better.
-After reading Elmore’s article graduate students in the Dordt College School Leadership program blogged similar advice, written specifically for Christian school leaders.
+After reading Elmore’s article graduate students in the Dordt University School Leadership program blogged similar advice, written specifically for Christian school leaders.
 Our sixth guest blogger is Dave Schenk.
-David lives in Sioux Center, IA and is currently completing his Master’s Degree in Education Leadership from Dordt College.
+David lives in Sioux Center, IA and is currently completing his Master’s Degree in Education Leadership from Dordt University.

 Recently a wonderful mentor of mine passed away, he was a simple yet profound man who served as both a teacher and school administrator.
 The year that I worked with him in Statesville, NC he said something to me about education that I will always remember, he said: “son, the key thing to remember is that schools are about boys and girls”.
 Far too often educators and administrators forget this basic truth and the quality of the educational environment for boys and girls is simply not what it should be.